 Which level of leadership skills do you expect from a CEO?
 And which level do you expect from an intern?
 Expectations will most likely be different.
 As we learn and make progress in our careers, the requirements on certain skills will change.
-That's why you can also define seniority roles and skill levels.
+That's why you can also define seniority and skill levels.

 1. Step: Creating levels

-You will first have to define the seniority roles you want to use.
-This can be done under "Users & Teams" > "Manage roles".
-Roles can also be created automatically when creating or updating users via an Excel upload.
+You will first have to define the seniority levels you want to use.
+This can be done under "Users & Teams" > "Manage levels".
+Levels can also be created automatically when creating or updating users via an Excel upload.
 When editing a level, you can also assign that level to a specific team.
 Members of a team will only see the levels of the team they are on when viewing their personal skills matrix.

 2. Step: Assigning levels

 3. Step: Defining competency levels

 On the "Skills" tab, you can now define a skill level for each level you defined by clicking on one of your skills.
 In addition to the skill title, these descriptions will be used to communicate expectations in assessments and while giving feedback.

 4. Step: Viewing skill-level specific descriptions in feedback & assessments

 The matching description will be shown

 - during continuous feedback on the corresponding skill

 - during assessments, if a role was assigned before the cycle setup was confirmed